salaheddin-darwish/PowerShell-BlueTeam-User-Account-Verification/README.md

 This script is provided as-is, without any warranties.
 Always test in a non-production environment before using in production.
 ## Notes
-The script **ComboListChecking-PS-AzureAD-ExchOnline-FinalVer.ps1** in the repo is meant to show and test the basic approach to connect to Azure AD and ExchangeOnline before using the capabilities of the MS Graph tool.
+The script **ComboListChecking-PS-AzureAD-ExchOnline-FinalVer.ps1** in the repository is developed to demonstrate and test the fundamental approach for connecting to Azure AD and ExchangeOnline before utilising the capabilities of the MS Graph tool.